Othonna gymnodiscus

 Fig: 9: Between the cotyledons of these 3 seedlings the first elongated leaves begin to develop.

 The other 6 didn’t.
 On June 10 I sowed 11, again freshly harvested seeds in a 5.5 cm pot.
 At the end of August, nothing had happened, and I put the pot under the tablet together with other pots with “unfinished business”.
-On September 20, more than 3 months later, I suddenly saw some greens under the tablet and it turned out that there were suddenly 7 seedlings present.
+On September 20, more than 3 months later, I suddenly saw some greens under the table and it turned out that there were suddenly 7 seedlings present.
 On the same day, at the foot of the mother plants on the table, I also discovered some newly emerged seedlings.
 Weather conditions probably play a role here.

 Similar species